 When traveling and taking pictures, some stand out to you more than others.
-You hand pick certain ones to help explain a narrative to uses in articles and that leaves you with many others. each picture tells a story of his own though, even out of the context of the other scenery.
-The butterfly above taken alone is but random pic taken on the road while in Mae Hong Son province in the north of Thailand.
+You hand pick certain ones to help explain a narrative to use in articles and that leaves you with many others.
+Each picture tells a story of it’s own though, even out of the context of the other scenery.
+The butterfly above taken alone is but a random pic taken on the road while in Mae Hong Son province in the north of Thailand.
 (Wrote about here.)
 Something that caught my eye among the myriad of scenes in the plains outside of the jungles and forests or the nothern highlands.
 A color that caught my eye in a sea of green.
-It looks to be a butterfly called the Commom Jay that is found in much of Southeast asia.
+It looks to be a butterfly called the Commom Jay that is found in much of Southeast Asia.

 Although green is mother natures main color, reds will certainly stand out to my eyes as well as that butterfly.

 Below us is a young boy in red supporting at the time footballer Michael Owen of Liverpool in the English Premier League.
 He didn’t seem to be too bothered with the strange adults running around with their camera’s at the time.
 He appears to be one of the local Shan or Karen ethnic group kids, though we’re also near the settlements of the local Yunnan descendants to north Thailand.

 We were maybe a 20 minute motorbike ride from the Burmese (Myanmar) border and many ethnic Shan have migrated to this area over the last century as well as the Kayin (Karen) tribes due to various problems in their desired homelands.